-Then, when she called him to come eat, he said, "You eat them.
+Then, after she cooked the yams, he said, "You eat them.
 I will get better food at my mother-in-law's house."

-Yet when he reached his mother-in-law's house, they had already finished eating, so Hornbill did not get anything to eat.
+Yet when he reached his mother-in-law's house, they had already finished eating, so Hornbill didn't get anything to eat.

 Angry, he flew back home.
 "Bring me those yams!" he told his wife.

-But his wife had eaten the yams as he told her to do.
+But his wife had eaten the yams as he had told her to do.

 That is why Hornbill is always hungry: not content with the food he had, he ended up with nothing at all to eat.